sofakid/Skoarcery/README.md

 # Drumming example - [listen on soundcloud](https://soundcloud.com/lucas-cornelisse/beets)

     <?
-Special thanks to The Breakbeat Bible for the dope dubstepz.
-       The synths are the SOS drums from the SuperCollider examples folder. ?>

-    <?
 4/4 time, 70 beats per min.
 No voice label on this line, all voices will read it ?>

     4/4 70 => )